dylanagreen/chrysaora/README.md

 Or at least, that's the plan...

+The work on chrysaora is hevily inspired and based by the [Giraffe](https://arxiv.org/pdf/1509.01549.pdf) and [KnightCap](https://arxiv.org/pdf/cs/9901001.pdf) papers, both of which I consulted liberally while writing the engine.
+Most of my training code only came together after really understanding Knightcap.

 ### Naming
 Chrysaora is named after the genus of jellyfish, which in turn is named after Chrysaor, a being from Greek mythology.
 Chrysaor roughly translates as "he who has a golden armament."
-Major releases of Chrysaora are codenamed after types of jellyfish.
+Major releases of Chrysaora are codenamed after other genus or species of jellyfish, typically things I find cool.

+For some reason I use female pronouns when referrring to Chrysaora in my head, but I can't imagine she particularly cares considering she's a nonsentient chess engine.

+- v0.1.0 **Noctiluca** - Named after a bioluminescent jellyfish as a bioluminescent algae bloom occured while I was coding it.
+Everyone was quarantined so I coded Chrysaora instead of going to see it.
+Sad.

 ## Support
 Chrysaora will be supported until I get my PhD (in Physics), it wins a season of the TCEC, or Nim dies, whichever comes first.